karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

     by creating a ``.thirty.cfg`` in your home directory.
 See :ref:`thirty-client-global-options` and
     :ref:`thirty-client-configuration-file` for more information.
-For the rest of the document we assume you created yourself a configuration file to store your credentials.
+For the rest of the quickstart we assume you have created a configuration file with your credentials.

 Create an app with the following command: